-As of December 31, 2023, we had on file U.S. provisional patent applications relating to processing methods, including (1) selective recovery of REEs from mixed chloride leach solutions using oxalic acid, and (2) separation of thorium from bulk REEs in a solvent extraction ("SX") process.
-These provisional applications provided the basis for the current patent portfolio, which includes two issued U.S. patents and one pending U.S. divisional patent application, and fifteen issued foreign patents across thirteen foreign jurisdictions.
+As of December 31, 2024, we had on file U.S. provisional patent applications relating to processing methods, including (1) selective recovery of REEs from mixed chloride leach solutions using oxalic acid, and (2) separation of thorium from bulk REEs in a solvent extraction ("SX") process.
+These provisional applications provide the basis for the current patent portfolio, which includes two issued U.S. patents and one pending U.S. divisional patent application, and fifteen issued foreign patents across thirteen foreign jurisdictions.
 The issued U.S. patents have a term of 20 years measured from the filing date of the utility patent applications.
 We licensed our intellectual property, including patents and related technical information, to our majority shareholder, Synchron, in October 2017, and the license became exclusive to Synchron and its affiliates in October 2019.
 The Company retains a limited right to use its intellectual property and any enhancements thereto.
+Several of these technologies may have potential value for application in other industries.
 See "Item 1A.
 Risk Factors" of this Annual Report.
-Several of these technologies have potential value for application in other industries.